The Best Retail Brand

 We know they lose by simply looking at their physical plant.
 Fundamentally, they know their brand’s ability to attract customers depends on location and proximity.
 The value of their brands to steal market share has a geographic limit.
 And, that limit is getting smaller and shorter all the time.

-Within 10 minutes of my home, I can drive in opposite directions and arrive at my choice of two Target stores.
+For many of us, we can drive 10 miles in any direction and arrive at our choice of Target stores.

-This close proximity means that Target has determined that unless its builds a retail superstore within 10 minutes of a major population, it will lose customers to any one of many other competitors.
-Target believes that if it is not close at hand I will shop at a Walmart, Kmart, Radio Shack, or even a corner pharmacy.
+This close proximity means that Target has determined that unless it builds a retail superstore within 10 minutes of a major population, it will lose customers to any one of many other competitors.
+Target believes that, if it is not close at hand, we will shop at a Walmart, Kmart, Radio Shack, or even a corner pharmacy.

 The same scenario applies to Walmart.
-I can turn in two directions and find two of their super centers and a Sam’s Club to boot.
+You can turn in two directions and find two of their super centers and a Sam’s Club to boot.

-I used to be able to do the same for Kmart but it closed three stores in that past two years.
+We used to be able to do the same for Kmart.
+(Not anymore.)

-Little Retail Brand Preference of One Over the Other
+Little Brand Preference of One Over the Other

-For the Mom & Pop retailer, the arrival of one of these behemoths spells real trouble, Because of their larger selection and lower prices.
+For the mom & pop retailer, the arrival of one of these behemoths spells real trouble.

-I would not buy stock in either company because their success clearly hinges on location and new construction — exactly what a great brand is designed to protect you against.
+I would not buy stock in Target or Walmart because their success clearly hinges on location and new construction — exactly what a great brand is designed to protect you against.

 Office Supply Super Stores

 Staples and Office Depot have become synonymous with the category moniker of office supply store.
-Because, neither recognizes the intrinsic value of the shopper.
-And, has infused that understanding into their brand.
+Neither recognizes the intrinsic value of the shopper and has infused that misunderstanding into their brand.

 ”Easy” is a cute advertising tag line but it identifies the category benefit and not the customer.